eljenzalthegreat/SAEZ_Experiment_3/README.md

 Write a Python script/code in the Jupyter Notebook to do the given problems.
 You may submit your Jupyter notebook in the dedicated submission bin.

+For this programming assignment, we must download the following file for us to do these problems: http://bit.ly/Cars_file

 ### Problem 1: Load and Display Data
 #### Objective: Load a CSV file into a pandas DataFrame and display the first and last five rows.